C-Loftus/Princeton-Thesis/doc/main.md

 ```

-The goal of this architecture is to make it so both a server administrator ( the person that will eventually get the final trained model ) and existing Talon users can easily start a federated learning training process .
+With regards to the technical goal of this architecture, it was intended to make it so both a server administrator ( the person that will eventually get the final trained model ) and existing Talon users can easily start a federated learning training process .
 They should be able to do this without needing to have any knowledge of coding.
 In addition to the user experience goals, the technical design is loosely coupled and is thus easier to build upon in the future.
 For instance, since the federated learning process can be controlled through a web API,users can develop their own clients or integrate their own ways of parsing Talon user data.
 My architecture provides a useful default client but is by no means required.

 # Implementation